ahed9x/S.P.A.R.K./JOURNAL.md

 # Explaining SPARK

-So briefly, in this project, I aim to make use of the time of arrival of the sound emitted by the ping pong ball to calculate where it hit on the table/ paddle in the air and thus creating a auto ping pong refree gamifying the process through LEDs, speakers, and the app. core features:
+So briefly, in this project, I aim to make use of the time of arrival of the sound emitted by the ping pong ball to calculate where it hit on the table/ paddle in the air, thus creating an auto ping pong referee, gamifying the process through LEDs, speakers, and the app. core features:
 1- on table ball hit mapping (x,y coordinates where the ball hits table) 2- in air paddle hit ball mapping (x,y,z coordinates where player hit ball)